frederic-perez/AmE-dictionary/data/idioms.md

 __strike off__ :two: __1__ To depart for or begin traveling to (some place). _Make sure you eat a good breakfast before you strike off!_
 __strike out__ __4__ To fail to achieve a desired result. _The eighth film in the horror series struck out with audiences._ _I tried to get a phone number from her, but I struck out again._
 __strive to (do something)__ To put forth a great and tenacious effort to do or accomplish something.
+__strong feelings__ Intense emotions or sentiments that a person experiences regarding a particular situation, person, or idea.
 __strong word__
 __strong words__ :two::hammer:
 __strong-arm__